| Saxophone | Piano | Clarinet | Music Composition | Jazz Improvisation | Jewish Studies |

 At 613 Music Academy, our mission is to inspire creativity, musical growth, and a lifelong love of jazz through personalized instruction and meaningful performance experiences.

-About The Director
+About Our Director

-Sarah Koussevitzky is a saxophonist and passionate music educator based in Chandler, Arizona.
+Sarah Koussevitzky is a saxophonist and passionate music educator based in Phoenix, Arizona.
 She holds a Bachelor of Music in Jazz Studies with a minor in Arts Management and Administration from the University of Texas at Austin.

 Sarah’s musical journey has been shaped by renowned mentors such as Roxy Coss, John Mills, Barbara Laronga, Kenny Rampton, and Brice Winston.
 Her performance experience includes appearances at internationally acclaimed festivals like the Next Generation Jazz Festival, Jazz at Lincoln Center’s Essentially Ellington, the Montreux Jazz Festival, and the North Sea Jazz Festival.
 She has shared the stage with jazz greats including Terrell Stafford, Cyrus Chestnut, Kenny Rampton, Conrad Herwig, and Joe Lovano.